 Netherlands Country Report

-The Netherlands is governed by a pragmatic four-party alliance between Prime Minister Mark Rutte's conservative and economically liberal VVD, the centrist D66, the centre-right CDA, and the conservative CU.
-The internal diversity of political views and a fragile one-seat majority in both houses of parliament make the Dutch government more vulnerable to opposition pressure and intra-coalition rows, resulting in slightly heightened levels of government instability during the current administrative term.
-However, this is unlikely to translate into a deterioration of the overall favourable Dutch business environment and strong economic growth.
-The Netherlands faces a risk of terrorist attacks launched by lone actors or small cells that sympathise with, but are not necessarily directed by,non-state militant groups.
+The Netherlands is governed by a pragmatic alliance between Prime Minister Mark Rutte's conservative and economically liberal People's Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie: VVD), the centrist Democrats 66 (Democraten 66: D66), the centre-right Christian Democratic Appeal (Christen-Democratisch Appèl: CDA), and the conservative Christian Union (ChristenUnie: CU).
+The diversity of political views and a fragile one-seat majority in both houses of parliament make the government vulnerable to opposition pressure and intra-coalition rows, resulting in slightly heightened levels of government instability during the current term.
+However, this is unlikely to translate into a deterioration of the overall favourable Dutch business environment and strongeconomic growth.
+The Netherlands faces a risk of terrorist attacks launched by lone actors or small cells sympathising with non-state militant groups.

-The operational environment in the Netherlands is highly likely to remain favourable under the new coalition government.
+The operational environment in the Netherlands is highly likely to remain favourable.
 Infrastructure is of a very high standard, with reliable links to neighbouring markets.
 The country's susceptibility to flooding has been carefully addressed.
 The Netherlands is one of the largest recipients of foreign direct investment globally.
 The high cost of labour is a minor deterrent for some businesses, but productivity and quality are correspondingly high.
 Industrial action is relatively rare.
 At a national level, stable labour relations are facilitated through an abundance of organisations, such as the Joint Labour Council and the Social and Economic Council.

 The Netherlands has close political and economic ties with all of its neighbours, which are also partners in the European Union and allies in NATO, rendering the risk of interstate war extremely low.
-The country's NATO membership entails the involvement of Dutch military forces in NATO/US-led international security operations, including currently in the Middle East where the Royal Netherlands Air Force is participating in air strikes against the Islamic State's non-state armed militant group.
+The country's NATO membership entails the involvement of Dutch military forces in NATO/US-led international security operations, including currently in the Middle East where the Royal Netherlands Air Force has been participating in air strikes against the non-state armed militant group Islamic State.

 The risk of violent and disruptive protests in the Netherlands is lower than in neighbouring countries.
 However, anti-Islam and anti-immigrant sentiment, fuelled and exploited by the Party for Freedom (Partij voor de Vrijheid: PVV) led by Geert Wilders, has led to an increase in protests with the potential to turn violent.
 The Dutch branch of the Patriotic Europeans against the Islamisation of the West (Patriotische Europäer gegen die Islamisierung des Abendlandes: PEGIDA) also stages smaller protests.
 Additionally, demonstrations for or against Turkish president Recep Tayyip Erdoğan are likely to lead to scuffles with the police.